sxxfuture/filfi/README.md

 1. **Create an asset package and configure a collateral plan.**
 Login to Filfi's DApp using your personal wallet, create an asset package, and follow the prompts to the next step.
-2. **Return to the Filcoin node to complete the collateral operation.**
+2. **Go back to the Filcoin node to complete the collateral operation.**
 Change the node beneficiary to the smart contract address generated in the previous step, and complete the confirmation in the DApp.
 3. **Configure the collateral scheme and determine the final locked assets.**
 Lock the assets to be collateralized in the DApp.
 Only locked assets will be involved when liquidation occurs, unlocked assets will always be safe.